mousepawmedia/devdocs/source/network/phabricator.rst

 * Write up a description.
 This is a good place for meeting agendas, or for event location and details.

 * Consider changing the Icon.
-We typically use "Meeting" for large eetings, "Coffee Meeting" for small meetings (especially 1-on-1), "Official Business" for out-of-office business events, and "Holiday" for vacations and breaks.
+We typically use "Meeting" for large meetings, "Coffee Meeting" for small meetings (especially 1-on-1), "Official Business" for out-of-office business events, and "Holiday" for vacations and breaks.